mmalcorn/pizza-order/Desktop/pizza-order/README.md

 Specs

 1. User selects a pizza size- either small, medium, or large.

-    input: medium
-    output: medium

-2. Depending on what size a user selects, a temporary pizza total will be generated.
+It is assumed that the pizza will be a cheese pizza.
+Depending on what size is selected, a total will be generated:

+    input: small cheese
+    output: 9.00

-    input: medium
+    input: medium cheese
-    output: 11.00 (temporary pizza total)
+    output: 11.00

+    input: large cheese
+    output: 13.00

-3. User can select from six pizza toppings, a value (price) will be assigned to each topping depending on the topping.
+2. User can select from one of six pizza toppings, and a value will be assigned to each topping.
+Depending on the pizza size selected, and topping selected, the total will change:

-    input: pepperoni (any meat)
+    input: small, pepperoni
-    output: Add 2.00

-    input: green peppers (any vegetable)
-    output: Add 1.00
+    output: 11.00

-4. The temporary pizza total will change depending on what topping is selected.
-The values assigned to each topping will be added to the temporary pizza total.

-    input: medium; green peppers
+    input: small, green pepper
-    output: 11.00 + 1.00
+    output: 10.00

-5. Multiple toppings will change the temporary total even more.
-    input: medium; pepperoni and green peppers
+    input: large, pepperoni
-    output: 11.00 (size) + 2.00 (meat) + 1.00 (vegetable) = 14.00

-6. A grand total will be generated and displayed based off of the size, number, and value of the toppings.

-    input: large (size) + chicken (meat) + mushrooms (vegetable)
     output: 15.00

+    input: large, green pepper
+    output: 14.00

+3. User can select two toppings on the same pizza.
+Depending on the size selected, and the two toppings selected, the total increases:

+    input: small, pepperoni, sausage
+    output: 13.00

+    input: small, green pepper, mushroom
+    output: 11.00

+4. User can select more than two toppings.
+Depending on the size selected, and how many toppings are selected for the pizza, the total increases:

+    input: small, pepperoni, sausage, ham
+    output: 15.00

+    input: small, green pepper, mushroom, black olives
+    output: 12.00

+5. User can mix toppings to be both meat and vegetables.
+Based off of the size that is selected, and the combination of toppings, the total changes:

+  input: small, pepperoni, ham, green peppers
+  output: 14.00